-In many parts of the city, many indoor ice-skating rinks entertain its locals and visitor.
+In many parts of the city, indoor ice skating rinks entertain locals and visitors.

 Whether you're a pro or a beginner, everyone is welcome to enjoy the ice.

-This is also the best time to learn ice skating if you are new or still a beginner.
+This is also the best time to learn ice skating if you're a first-timer.

 Aside from these, some venues also offer activities, such as ice disco, figure skating, and curling.